olkhramov/tfcourse/day1/material.md

 ## main.tf

+Terraform is pretty agnostic when it comes to how you organize your files.
+If you run terraform in some directory `dir` it will scan all the subdirectories recursively looking for `.tf` files.
+In our case, we'll crum everything into main.tf - commonly used name for a tf file.
 `main.tf` is the default name for the main configuration file.
 It is the entry point for Terraform.
 It is the file that Terraform reads when you run `terraform apply` or `terraform plan`.

 ## ABC of Terraform